The application deadline for the 2018-19 academic year has passed.

 - Be registered undergraduate or graduate students at Johns Hopkins University.

-- Have a cumulative GPA of 3.0 or higher and have earned an A- in the specific JHU course being tutored.
+- Have earned an A- in the specific JHU course being tutored.
 Students with AP credit who have taken a higher-level course and earned at least an A- are also eligible.
 (Exceptions may be possible on a case-by-case basis).

 - Be able to communicate effectively and have a mature, professional demeanor.